Federal Reserve Bank of Dallas

-The Federal Reserve Bank of Dallas (informally referred to as the Dallas Fed) is one of 12 regional Federal Reserve Banks that, along with the Federal Reserve Board of Governors in Washington, D.C., make up the Federal Reserve System, the central bank of the United States.
-The Dallas Fed covers the Eleventh Federal Reserve District, which includes Texas, northern Louisiana and southern New Mexico, a region sometimes referred to as the Oil Patch.
+The Federal Reserve Bank of Dallas (informally referred to as the Dallas Fed) is one of the twelve Federal Reserve Banks of the United States.
+It is responsible for the Eleventh District of the Federal Reserve System, which encompasses Texas, northern Louisiana and southern New Mexico, a region sometimes referred to as the Oil Patch.
+The district is headquartered in Dallas and has branch offices in El Paso, Houston, and San Antonio.
+The bank's chief executive officer and president is Lorie K. Logan.

+The Dallas bank is located at 2200 Pearl St. in the Uptown neighborhood of Oak Lawn, just north of downtown Dallas and the Dallas Arts District.